 I am a sociologist whose research and teaching interests include crime, deviance, and social control, with a primary focus on the communities and crime issues.
 I am also interested in urban and community sociology, LGBTQ community, and family and life-course.
 Methodologically, I mainly utilize quantitative methods and recently started to incorporate computational methods.

-I am a doctoral candidate in sociology in the Department of Sociology and Anthropology at North Carolina State University.
-I received my M.S. in Sociology from North Carolina State University, and also earned a B.A. in Sociology with a minor in Political Science from University of Minnesota Twin Cities and an A.A. from Seattle Central Community College (now Seattle Central College).
-My research and teaching interests include crime, deviance, and social control, with a primary focus on the community and crime topics.
-Other areas of interests include urban and community sociology, LGBTQ community, and family and life-course.
-I am also interested in quantitative and computational methods.
+I completed my Ph.D. in Sociology at North Carolina State University.
+I received my M.S. in Sociology from North Carolina State University and also earned a B.A. in Sociology with a minor in Political Science from University of Minnesota Twin Cities and an A.A. from Seattle Central Community College (now Seattle Central College).

 I will begin as a tenure-track Assistant Professor of Sociology at Mercer University this fall.